About

 2004

-Beginning in 2005, The leading of the Holy Spirit set me on a journey circulating through-out the Body of Christ without regard for denomination.
+Beginning in 2005, The leading of the Holy Spirit set me on a journey circulating through the Body of Christ without regard for denominational affiliation or lack thereof.
+Sometimes I visited for a day, a month, or longer.
+Sometimes I joined with ministries for a season.

 Mid-2000's